-Jennifer was a Gerdine Young Artist with Opera Theater St. Louis for their 2012 season, performing the role of Frasquita in Carmen, as well as, understudying Despina in Cosí fan Tutte.
+Jennifer performed as a Gerdine Young Artist with Opera Theater St. Louis for their 2012 season in the role of Frasquita in Carmen, as well as, understudying Despina in Cosí fan tutte.
 Her other roles include Cunegonde in Candide, Susanna in Le Nozze di Figaro, Angelina in Trial by Jury, Mabel in The Pirates of Penzance, Lauretta in Gianni Schicchi, Lucy in The Telephone, Gretel in Hansel and Gretel, and Zerlina in Don Giovanni.
-Jennifer also worked with Opera Theater St. Louis, Michael Cristopher, and Terrance Blanchard on the world premiere of Blanchard’s first opera, The Champion, which recently premiered in their 2013 season.
+Jennifer also worked with Opera Theater St. Louis, Michael Cristopher, and Terence Blanchard on the world premiere of Blanchard’s first opera, The Champion, which premiered in their 2013 season.

 B.M. in vocal performance, Western Connecticut State University; M.M. in vocal performance, New England Conservatory.

 Photo by Andrew Hurlbut